PDFWAC 296-155-53206

 (4) The accredited crane certifier must review the following documents as part of the crane certification process for the current location and inspection period:

-(a) Crane maintenance records of critical components to ensure maintenance of these components has been performed in accordance with the manufacturer's recommendations;
+(a) Crane maintenance records of critical components to ensure maintenance of these components has been performed in accordance with the manufacturer's recommendations; and

-(b) Crane monthly and annual inspection documentation.
+(b) Crane shift inspections from the prior three months, and the last annual inspection documentation.

 (5) After it is determined that the crane configurations meet the criteria in WAC 296-155-53200, the accredited crane certifier must visually inspect the following items, if applicable, on tower cranes for sound physical condition and that they are functional within the manufacturer's recommendations (not including removal of inspection covers):